MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-reference.md

 - Rule 3: only audits all activity
 - Rule 4: no enforcement

 All the other rules are evaluated but their actions aren't enforced.
 Audit logs will show the most restrictive rule applied on the file.
-If there's more than one rule that matches and they're equally restrictive, then policy and rule priority governs which rule would be applied on the file.
+If there's more than one rule that matches and they're equally restrictive, then policy and rule priority governs which rule would be applied on the file.-->

 ### Conditions